Caserta-Concepts/BDW-in-30min/README.md

 	/etl
 ```

-3 -  Copy all our files from our public S3 bucket to your S3 instance

 4 - Clone this git repo, edit all paths to point to your bucket (if i have time i'll paramterize)